AdrienPoupa/docker-compose-nas/README.md

 ## Jellyfin

-To enable [hardware transcoding](https://jellyfin.org/docs/general/administration/hardware-acceleration/), depending on your system, you may need to update the following block:
+To enable [hardware transcoding](https://jellyfin.org/docs/general/administration/hardware-acceleration/), depending on your system, you may need to add the following block:

 ```
 devices: